 Mechanism of SOS Repair

-The mechanism of SOS repair is a complex cellular process mediated by the organism itself and includes the following steps:
+The mechanism of SOS repair is a complex cellular process mediated by the organism itself .
+It includes the following steps:

-- A RecA protein will specifically bind to the single stranded DNA.
-On binding with the single stranded DNA fragments, RecA will form a filament-like structure around the DNA.
+- A RecA protein specifically binds to the single stranded DNA.
+On binding with the single stranded DNA fragments, RecA forms a filament-like structure around the DNA.

-- The formation of RecA protease will cause autocatalytic proteolysis of LexA repressor protein.
-Thus, a LexA protein cannot further bind to the SOS operator.
+- The formation of RecA protease causes autocatalytic proteolysis of LexA repressor protein.
+Thus, a LexA protein could not bind with the SOS operator.

-- As the activity of LexA protein inactivates, the inducer proteins will activate to repair the DNA damage but alter the DNA sequence.
+- Inactivation of LexA protein activates the inducer proteins that repair the DNA damage but alters the DNA sequence.

-- When a DNA get repaired, a RecA protein will lose its efficiency for proteolysis and the LexA protein will again bind to the SOS operator or switch off the SOS system.
+- After DNA repair, the RecA protein loses its efficiency to cause proteolysis and the LexA protein will again bind to the SOS operator or switch off the SOS system.

 An SOS system always switches off when a DNA is healthy.
-The LexA repressor protein produced by the LexA promoter.
-LexA protein will attach to the consensus sequence having 20 base pairs of the SOS-box and inactivates the SOS system.
+The LexA promoter produces LexA repressor protein.
+The association of LexA repressor to the consensus sequence (having 20 base pairs of the SOS-box) suppresses the functioning of the SOS system.
 Thus, LexA blocks the SOS box, which in turn arrests the activity of SOS genes that participate in the recovery of damaged DNA.

-SOS repair system comes into action when the DNA is not in a normal condition and when all the repair system becomes failed.
-This system activates by an organism itself in response to the damage against UV-light or any other factors.
+SOS repair system comes into action when the DNA is not in a normal condition and all the repair system becomes failed.
+The organisms activates the SOS system by itself in response to the damage against UV-light or any other factors.